ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/ethernet.md

 EMAC tests are in the Mbed OS tree under the `TESTS/network/emac` directory.

 Greentea socket tests are in the Mbed OS tree under the `TESTS/network/emac` directory.
-It contains [README.md](https://github.com/ARMmbed/mbed-os/blob/master/TESTS/network/emac/README.md) to guide setting up the test environment and running test cases.

 The driver should also be exercised with real-world examples, such as the [Arm Mbed Client example](https://os.mbed.com/teams/mbed-os-examples/code/mbed-os-example-client/).